st003/static-site-gen/docs/README.md

 #### Blocks

-A block is a collection of page text to be merged into the layout at a specific location.
-In a layout with a common navigation element, this could be content section that is unique to each page.
+A block is a section of page text to be merged into the layout at a specific location.
+For example, in a layout with a common navigation element, this could be the content section that is unique to each page.

 In the layout file, a block is specified with the tag: